By Rollic Games

 Feature Gaps vs Competitors

-- Local multiplayer mode (available in Drive Ahead!)
+- Local multiplayer mode (available in Drive Ahead! but missing here)

-- Level editor and community sharing (available in Geometry Dash World)
+- Level editor and community-sharing (available in Geometry Dash World but missing here)

 Key Takeaways